MCOM 407/507 Multimedia Reporting Capstone, Fall 2015

 - Reading: Metal Men and Story Craft Ch.
 12

-- Homework journal: 1) What is explanatory narrative?
-2) Explain the 3+2 structure.
-3) Define these terms: action line, digression.
-Which parts of Metal Men were action?
+- Homework journal: (Due before you come to class) 1) Define these terms: explanatory narrative, action line, digression, 3+2 2) Which parts of Metal Men were action?
 Which parts were digression?
-4) Optional: Have you seen the 3+2 structure in stories before?
-If so, where?
-Provide a link if you have one.
+How did you know?
+3) Optional for “exemplary” credit: Have you seen the 3+2 structure in stories before?
+If so, provide a link and explain the story’s structure.

 - Assignment due: